serviceprototypinglab/mao-orchestrator/Docs/Installer_Marketplace.md

 ## MAO Marketplace

-The first version of the marketplace consists of the plain JSON files that are update by the MAO core team.
+The first version of the marketplace consists of the plain JSON files that are updated by the MAO core team.

 The base URL for the marketplace is `https://mao-mao-research.github.io/hub/api/<component>.json` followed by a specific component JSON file: